chaswiso/Portfolio/Test Charter.md

 >
 > If you are testing with a charter, you are testing without the use of test cases and are therefore performing exploratory testing!
 ## Exploratory Testing
 > Testing on the fly without test cases or scenarios to determine how the software behaves.
-It is clicking around to see what happens, but
+It is clicking around to see what happens, but it is goal oriented testing with some thought and direction.
 - *Identify* a target area, feature or API
 - *Use* specific tools or technologies to test
 - *Discover* specific information from your tests

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2NTcxMDQ4Miw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbMzQzNzI3OTcxLDczMDk5ODExNl19
 -->